isomerpages/nyp-sirs/_digital-programmes/3k-driving-sales-performance-on-shopee.md

     </tr>
 </table></center>

-<p>	Get equipped with the essential e-commerce skills and knowledge to on-board Shopee store and bring your Shopee business to the next level with a winning marketing strategy!
+<p>Build your winning marketing strategy and bring your Shopee business to the next level!
+Enhance your shop's presence, captialise social media to generate higher sales and create compelling visual content to bring your store to the top in rank.</p>

-Enhance your shop's presence, capitalise social media to generate higher sales and create compelling visual content to bring your store to the top in rank. </p>
+<i>Not onboard with Shopee yet?
+Our 1-day workshop in <a href="/digital-programmes/e-commerce-programmes/getting-started-on-shopee">Getting Started on Shopee (Onboarding)</a> can help you get equipped to be a power seller on Shopee.</i>

 <h4>Outline</h4>